Kyle D. Kashuba

 - Counsel to receivers, monitors, trustees in bankruptcy, purchasers and prospective purchasers of assets, land and shareholding interests in numerous resolved and ongoing insolvency proceedings

-- Involvement in various litigation proceedings concerning rights, royalties, remedies and priorities under oil and gas operating agreements
+- Various litigation proceedings concerning rights, royalties, remedies and priorities under oil and gas operating agreements

-- Involvement in litigation concerning fraudulent preferences, reviewable transactions and the preparation and execution of Anton Piller orders
+- Litigation concerning fraudulent preferences, reviewable transactions and the preparation and execution of Anton Piller orders

 - Counsel for a major electrical distribution services provider in the defence of number of property and commercial claims

-- Acted for local and extra-provincial clients concerning the enforcement of foreign judgments in Alberta and across Canada, including the seizure and sale of land and assets
+- Local and extra-provincial clients concerning the enforcement of foreign judgments in Alberta and across Canada, including the seizure and sale of land and assets

-- Involvement in a major construction claim in the oil sands industry, regarding international commercial arbitration, delay claims, business interruption losses, negligence and complex insurance claims concerning the denial of coverage and claims against a broker
+- A major construction claim in the oil sands industry, regarding international commercial arbitration, delay claims, business interruption losses, negligence and complex insurance claims concerning the denial of coverage and claims against a broker

-- Involvement in numerous matters concerning shareholders litigation, oppression claims, allegations of inappropriate corporate governance, the appointment of inspectors and the discharge of the same
+- Numerous matters concerning shareholders' litigation, oppression claims, allegations of inappropriate corporate governance, the appointment of inspectors and the discharge of the same

 - Counsel to various insolvent and financially distressed corporations, both public and private, involved in insolvency and pre-filing proceedings